jozefg/drafts/conats-for-cheap.md

 Now this fixes the above code, but can you imagine a snippet of code where this still gets stuck?
-So each time we intersect `X` with `Φ(X)` we get a new type which behaves like the real fixed point so long as we only observe t `n + 1` times.
+So each time we intersect `X` with `Φ(X)` we get a new type which behaves like the real fixed point so long as we only observe `n + 1` times where `X` behaves like the fixed point for `n` observations.
 Well, we can only make finitely many observations so let's just iterate such an intersection

     X = ⋂ₙ Φⁿ(⊤)

-So if `e ∈ X` then no matter how many times we pattern match and examine the recursive component of `e` we know that it's still in `⋂ₙ Φⁿ(⊤)` and therefore still in `X`!
+So if `e ∈ X`, then no matter how many times we pattern match and examine the recursive component of `e` we know that it's still in `⋂ₙ Φⁿ(⊤)` and therefore still in `X`!
 In fact, it's easy to prove that this is the case with two lemmas